Modelling the regional impacts of macro scenarios: Just transition in the Czech Republic

 The rationale behind this new development is the increasing interest in the inequality aspects of decarbonization policies.

-We believe and show in our work that climate mitigation and the necessary transition to a low-carbon economy is not necessarily a burden on global economy, but rather
+We believe and show in our work that climate mitigation and the necessary transition to a low-carbon economy is not necessarily a burden on global economy, but rather an opportunity.

 Nevertheless, while this is true at the level of the global economy and for the “net” impacts; vulnerable groups and regions might still be adversely impacted by the transition.
 That is why it is increasingly important to “unpack” what national outcomes mean for local regions and for different groups.
 For this reason our analyses already tries to untangle effects of policies across income groups.